acharliekelly/cantimaginewhy/README.md

 ## User Stories

-1. As a user, I want to view art.
+1. As a user, I want to learn about this artist.
-2. As a user, I want to read about the artist.
+2. As a user, I want to view art by this artist.
+3. As a user, I want to contact this artist.
-3. As a user, I want to purchase artists' printed products.
+4. As a user, I want to purchase this artists' printed products.

 ## Wireframes